 You need to register with an Email provider to send out Emails from your WordPress website.
 Here are a few things to be take n care of before you register.

-Different providers offer different features and you have to select one that will suit your needs.
-When you shortlist, ensure the provider has a pricing table, so that you are aware of the charges beforehand.
+Different UK web hosts offer different features and you have to select one that will suit your needs, most Australian web hosting companies for example, offer email support btw.
+When you shortlist, ensure the web host has a pricing table, so that you are aware of the charges beforehand.
 When you send out bulk emails, which is the case with Emails from websites, charges can go through the roof without any warning.
+The trick here is to make sure you read up on all the web hosting UK reviews you can find, this give you a great overview on which of the hosts are good, and which are not.

 When you have a list of Email providers, narrow it down to the plug-ins that are easy to configure.
 Not everyone is an expert when it comes to websites and configuration.
 Find something that is easy to understand, so that you can configure that without wasting much time.